apacheignite/documentation/clustering/cluster-groups.md

   "title": "Predefined Cluster Groups"
 }
 [/block]
 You can create cluster groups based on any predicate.
-For convenience Ignite comes with some predefined cluster groups.
+For convenience, Ignite comes with some predefined cluster groups.

-Here are examples of some cluster groups available on `ClusterGroup` interface.
+Here are some examples of cluster groups available on the `ClusterGroup` interface.
 [block:code]
 {
   "codes": [